-The United States can play a strategic role in promoting economic freedom, stability, and growth in Latin America-something it has hardly done in the past decade.
-That means reversing a policy characterized by bailouts, protectionist measures, and mixed messages to the region.
-It also means that Washington must end its destructive war on drugs in the region, which works at cross-purposes with important U.S. policy priorities (see Chapter 60 on the international war on drugs).
-In drug-source countries such as Colombia, the drug war is fueling corruption and violence, financing terrorism, undermining the rule of law, and otherwise debilitating the institutions of civil society.
-The impact of the U.S.-led war on drugs south of the border has been imperceptible in the United States, but its consequences in Latin America are completely at odds with Washington's stated goal of encouraging free markets.
+The United States can play a strategic role in promoting economic freedom, stability, and growth in Latin America.
+In addition to promoting trade, that also means that Washington must end its destructive war on drugs in the region, which works at cross-purposes with important U.S. policy priorities (See Chapter 58, "The International Drug War").
+In drug-source and transit countries such as Colombia and Mexico, the drug war is fueling corruption and violence, financing terrorism, undermining the rule of law, and otherwise debilitating the institutions of civil society.
+In the first nine months of 2008 alone, drug violence killed almost 3,000 people in Mexico as a result of a more aggressive prosecution of the trade.
+The effect of the U.S.-led war on drugs south of the border has been imperceptible in the United States, but its consequences in Latin America are completely at odds with Washington's stated goal of encouraging free markets and civil society.

 The rhetoric of free trade must be followed by policy actions consistent with such language.
-Congress should support a unilateral reduction of trade barriers to the region's goods and continue to negotiate free-trade agreements with countries eager to do so.
+Congress should support a unilateral reduction of trade barriers to the region's goods and continue to negotiate free trade agreements with countries eager to do so.
 The United States would thus highlight the success of market reformers in the region by rewarding them without penalizing others.
 The diverging performances of the countries that embrace economic freedom and the rest can have a powerful effect on the policy direction that Latin American countries subsequently take.